 Compensation includes salaries, wages, bonus, stock options, tips, and the like subject to federal income taxes, as reported by employers on Forms W-2.
 It does not include income earned outside of the employment, such as investment income, interest income, rental income, lottery winnings and the like.

-Average "raw" wage is computed as net compensation divided by the number of wage earners.
+The "raw" average wage is computed as net compensation divided by the number of wage earners.
 Median wage is the wage that separate the higher 50% pay to the lower 50%.
 Half of the wage earners had net compensation less than or equal to the median, while the other half had more than that.